What is Revenue Enhancement?

 Revenue Enhancement for Governments

-The government is continually in need of more revenues each year to improve infrastructure, improve healthcare, address inequality, as well as guarantee retirement security.
+The government is continually in need of more revenue each year to improve infrastructure, improve healthcare, address inequality, and guarantee retirement security.
 Some of the ways that the government can raise more revenues include:

 1. Increase high-end taxes